International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 With a centralized design the entity operating identity and catalog services has a lot of control.
-It is easy to setup, only one entity needs to deal with the DSA services, and participants can simply query one catalog and rely on the DSA as a trust anchor to issue a participant ID.
+It is easy to setup, only one entity needs to deal with the DSGA services, and participants can simply query one catalog and rely on the DSGA as a trust anchor to issue a participant ID.
 But this design impairs participant sovereignty, is less resilient and difficult to scale as the central services will grow exponentially in their resource requirements as more participants join.